a-maumau/blur/README.md

 # Simple blur-image generator
-just drag and drop, or open file.
+just drag and drop, or open a file.
 change the parameters and get blur-image.